ScanMountGoat/ssbh_editor/README.md

 3. Rename the JSON file to `presets.json` and place it in the folder containing SSBH Editor.

 ## Building
 Prebuilt binaries are only provided for Windows at this time.
 Users on Linux or MacOS will need to compile from source.
-With the Rust toolchain installed, run `cargo build --release`.
+With version 1.60 or later of the Rust toolchain installed, run `cargo build --release`.
 Include the provided `presets.json` with the compiled executable.

 ## Useful Tools
 SSBH Editor is designed for editing existing models from imports or in game.
 For other steps of the mod creation process, see the tools linked below.